vuralevren/altogic-auth-react-native/README.md

 ```

 ## Updating User Info
-In this components, we will use Altogic's database operations to update the user fields and managing sessions.
+In this component, we will use Altogic's database operations to update the user fields and managing sessions.

 Let's create some components in **src/components/** folder as below: